FlingPingCO/FlingPingPro/WEBHOOK-TEST-REPORT.md

 1. Adding retry logic for failed webhook requests
 2. Implementing a monitoring system for webhook transmission status
-3. Adding authentication to the webhook requests for enhanced security
+3. Enhancing webhook security with signature validation in addition to the current X-Webhook-Secret authentication

 ## Next Steps